 Our resident wellness committee plans several exciting activities throughout the year, including hiking, bubble soccer and yoga on the hospital rooftop.
 Our residents also meet up frequently for brunch, beach volleyball, surfing and Padres games.

 Scripps Mercy has a local and national reputation of producing excellent internists, hospitalists and subspecialists.
-On average, 40 percent of our residents pursue fellowship opportunities while 60 percent choose careers as hospitalists or in primary care.
+On average, 40% of our residents pursue fellowship opportunities while 60% choose careers as hospitalists or in primary care.
 Many of our graduates remain in the Scripps system, while others land competitive jobs in markets across the country.